 What is scaling up?

 If you have customers that are new to CrossFit and are worried about their progression, introduce them to scaling up.
 Scaling up allows any CrossFitter to participate in the same program as other athletes while working out at a fitness level that is right for them.
 While many of the workouts are built to sustain high-intensity movements, each session includes modifications that are perfect for new beginners.
-Your CrossFit programs should be built to help your customers reach their goals and develop their strength at a pace makes them feel safe and comfortable.
+Your CrossFit programs should be built to help your customers reach their goals and develop their strength at a pace that makes them feel safe and comfortable.

 How do I become a CrossFit coach?